Skip to Content

 Please take the time to read through the frequently asked questions for those seeking a Military Academy nomination.

-Q: What is a nomination?
+What is a Nomination?

-A: Members of Congress may nominate applicants who meet the eligibility requirements established by law.
+Members of Congress may nominate applicants who meet the eligibility requirements established by law.
 A candidate may seek a nomination from the following:

 -a Member of the U.S. House of Representatives who represents the congressional district in which the candidate resides;